techies23/Inactive-Logout/readme.txt

 This feature has been moved to PRO version of the plugin.

+= Mailpoet page not loading in wp-admin mailpoet pages after inactive logout install =

+Filter "ina_logout_mailpoet_conflict_fix" incase conflict happens because of inactive logout scripts on mailpoet page use this filter to disable and avoid conflict.
+Add filter to your functions.php file and return false.

+**Tested on:**
+**From file:** plugins/mailpoet/lib/Util/ConflictResolver.php version 3.46.1
+**Function:** scope public resolveStylesConflict() **Line: 83**

 = Plugin Conflicts =

 Slim Stat Analytics: Users using "Slimstat Analytics" plugin version upto 4.6.2 might find conflict issue with colorpicker javascript library.
 This conflict was identified by [psn](https://wordpress.org/support/users/psn/ "PSN") and has been fixed in later versions of slim stat analytics.